HenryJia/lightning-baselines3/docs/source/modules/a2c.rst

     import pytorch_lightning as pl

-    from lightning_baselines3.common.vec_env import make_vec_env, SubProcVecEnv
+    from lightning_baselines3.common.vec_env import make_vec_env, SubprocVecEnv
     from lightning_baselines3.on_policy_models import A2C

     class Model(A2C):
         def __init__(self, **kwargs):
-            # **kwargs will pass our arguments on to PPO
+            # **kwargs will pass our arguments on to A2C
             super(Model, self).__init__(**kwargs)

             self.actor = nn.Sequential(